 – Michael Moore

 It’s 9 AM.
 The assignment editor hands you a press release.
-Funding announcement by the Minister of Aboriginal Affairs.
+Funding announcement by the Minister of Indigenous Relations.
 Big money to refurbish a decrepit school at a nearby reserve.
 Event starts at 12 PM.
 You grab a coffee, race to the vehicle and make the one-hour drive to the community.

 You arrive at the school gym with time to spare.
 But the event unfolds something like this: